Spaces of polynomial functions of bounded degrees on an embedded manifold and their duals: Taylorian property of points on embedded curves

 \section{Taylorian property of points on embedded curves}

-If we restrict ourselves to the case of analytic curves the Taylor projector is well-defined at a general point, which generalise a theorem of Bos and Calvi \cite{REFBC-2}, 3.4 on plane algebraic curves.
+If we restrict ourselves to the case of embedded analytic curves, the Taylor projector is well-defined at a general point, which generalise Bos and Calvi \cite{REFBC-2}, Theorem 3.4 on plane algebraic curves.